-It’s almost never too early to start thinking about hot weather.
-In Central Pennsylvania we hit 70 plus degrees during the last week of February, and it was a reminder that winter is coming to a close.
+It's almost never too early to start thinking about hot weather.
+In Central Pennsylvania we hit 70 plus degrees recently and it was a reminder that winter is coming to a close.
 As we begin to trade in our winter coats for sweatshirts and then sweatshirts for t-shirts, take some time to review your hot weather heat abatement plan for the coming summer.

 The strategy for heat abatement remains the same, shade to protect animals from the solar heat load, high air exchange and air velocity to aid convective cooling, added drinking water for the animals, and finally added evaporative cooling.
 Although the basics of heat abatement are simple, I think a few points need to be discussed in more detail.